HarperDB/documentation/docs/developers/operations-api/clustering.md

 ## Remove Node

-Removes a HarperDB node from the cluster and stops replication, [Learn more about remove node here](../replication/).
+Removes a Harper node from the cluster and stops replication, [Learn more about remove node here](../replication/).

 _Operation is restricted to super\_user roles only_